Dr Karen Johnston

 My teaching philosophy is to provide the best learning environment by challenging students through providing questions related to everyday exampes, that develop student's understanding and problem solving skills.

-I am the course organiser and lecturer for CP102 Introduction to Chemical Engineering: Fundamentals, Techniques and Tools, and I supervise CP407 design projects, 18350 MEng projects, and Distance Learning MSc projects.
+I am the course organiser and a lecturer for CP102 Introduction to Chemical Engineering: Fundamentals, Techniques and Tools, and the distance learning course CP108 Mathematics for Chemical Engineers.
+I also supervise CP407 design projects and 18350 MEng projects.

 Back to staff profile